evan-schneider/cm360-audit-system/TEAM_HANDOFF_README.md

 #### 6. "ADMIN_EMAIL not found" in Recipients

-**Cause:** Script property missing
+**Cause:** ADMIN_EMAIL constant not defined or code error

 **Resolution:**
-1. Project Settings > Script Properties
+1. Extensions > Apps Script
-2. Add property: ADMIN_EMAIL
-3. Value: Current admin email
-4. Save
+2. Open Code.js
+3. Find ADMIN_EMAIL constant definition (line ~29)
+4. Verify it returns a valid email address
+5. Save and deploy if changed

 ---